 Most users consider Ruger Mini-30 a reliable weapon with a low level of malfunctions.
 It can “chew” everything from cheap military surplus balls to meticulously crafted handloads, including cast bullet handloads.
-The Mini-30 is pretty accurate, with its best loadings grouping into 1.5″ at 100 yards.
+The Mini-30 is accurate, with its best loadings grouping 1.5″ at 100 yards.
 Like many 7.62×39 firearms, ammunition is a significant factor in accuracy.
 Most ammunition is slapped together for AK / SKS-type firearms where the function is the primary design goal, but a little handload development can yield satisfactory accuracy.

 |Manufacturer:||Sturm Ruger & Co., Southport, CT 06490, United States|

 |Barrel:||18.5 in (470 mm)|

 |Magazine capacity:||5, 10, 20, or 30 rounds|

 |Cyclic rate of fire:||750 rounds per minute|